spacebase/spacebasenz/README.md

 You will now choose a sitename for your site and set up a few environment variables.

 Once you have the access tokens, enter them into your shell/terminal window.
 NOTE: You cannot use capital letters in the SITENAME - pantheon will create a website for you and it doesn't like Capital letters in the sitename.
-Your site might be "spacebase-test" or something like that.
+Your sitename has to be unique on all of pantheon.

 Replace the your-thing strings with your tokens and sitename and run the following: